 Streaming access to over 300 videos from acclaimed PBS series.
 Features films from the series Frontline, American Experience, NOVA, Great Performances, America in Primetime, American Masters, e2, and Odyssey.

 NBC's Meet the Press is broadcast-television's longest-running program, with interviews, panels and debates from across the political spectrum.
 Upon completion, the collection will Include every surviving program from the show’s inception in 1947 through the end of 2013.

 View clips and search captions of U.S. news programs, going back to 2009, from a variety of television networks, including CNN, Univision, Telemundo, FOX, Al Jazeera America, BBC America, Comedy Central, Bloomberg, ABC, CBS, NBC and others.

 News, business and trade magazines, including hundreds of U.S. and foreign newspapers; transcripts of news shows from ABC, CBS, CNBC, CNN, Fox, NBC, NPR, and PBS.
 Includes an archive of 60 Minutes transcripts.

 Ohio University Library's guide to radio and TV news transcripts.
 Lists sources of transcripts for major broadcast and cable news networks.
-Many of the resources listed here are also licensed by UM.
-Search Mirlyn and Search Tools for specific resources.
+Many of the resources listed here are also licensed by U-M. Use U-M Library Search to look for specific resources.

 (APTN) is the international television arm of The Associated Press, the world's oldest and largest newsgathering organisation."
 News transcripts are available through this site.
 Registration required for most services.